Home

 From Sod or Plugs

-If using plugs, place plugs in rows on 1 ft. centers being sure the roots are thoroughly covered with soil and planted as deep as the roots will reach.
-The grass will begin spreading by producing stolons that spread out in all directions.
+If using grass plugs, place plugs in rows on 1 ft. centers being sure the roots are well covered with soil.
+The grass will begin spreading by producing stolons that reach out in all directions.
 It is recommended that you use a fertilizer with a pre-emergent mixed in after all the plugs have been placed.
 The preemergent will help keep wild grass seeds from germinating while the grass thickens.
 Be sure to water the plugs thoroughly.
-For the first couple of weeks until the roots develop further, make sure the soil doesn’t dry out too much, especially in high heat.
-Apply a slow release fertilizer equaling approximately one pound of nitrogen per 1000 sq. ft.
-For help understanding and applying the correct fertilizer amount, see Lawn Care Academy's Fertilizer Section.

 Mowing Buffalo Grass